Valuations and the Hopf Monoid of Generalized Permutahedra: Valuations on poset cones

-\begin{proof} The antichain character is a valuation by Proposition \ref{prop:preanti}, so Corollary \ref{cor: character theory valuation} implies that the strict order polynomial is a valuation.
-Stanley's reciprocity theorem (which is explained Hopf-theoretically in \cite{AA17}) says that $\Omega(p)(n) = (-1)^{|I|} \Omega^s(p)(-n)$, so the order polynomial is a valuation as well. \end{proof}
+\begin{proof} The antichain character is a strong valuation by Proposition \ref{prop:preanti}, so Corollary \ref{cor: character theory valuation} implies that the strict order polynomial is a strong valuation.
+Stanley's reciprocity theorem (which is explained Hopf-theoretically in \cite{AA17}) says that $\Omega(p)(n) = (-1)^{|I|} \Omega^s(p)(-n)$, so the order polynomial is a strong valuation as well. \end{proof}